boPopov/textprotocol/README.md

 #### Linux
 Follow the [installation guid](https://docs.docker.com/engine/install/ubuntu/) for installing Docker on Ubuntu or any other Linux OS you have. </br>

-After the installation is complted check if docker is successfully installed and setup on your machine:
+After the installation is completed check if docker is successfully installed and setup on your machine:
 ```bash
 docker --version
 ```